syseleven/grav-docs-metakube/pages/03.Tutorials/15.deploy-an-application/default.en.md

 ## Requirements

-* A working ingress controller and cert-manager as described in [Create Ingress Controller](/tutorials/create-ingress-controller).
+* A working ingress controller and cert-manager as described in [Create an Ingress Controller](/tutorials/create-an-ingress-controller).
 * A DNS record pointing to the external IP of the ingress controller.

 ## Deploying an application

 For this tutorial we are going the deploy the [nginx hello image](https://hub.docker.com/r/nginxdemos/hello/) to our cluster.

-For this create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/):
+For this create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 ```bash
 cat <<'EOF' | kubectl apply -f -